Aakashi06/Neural-Networks/README.md

 First real neural network for image classification.

-Classification of hand written digits
+Classification of hand written digits, in different handwritings